Tebs-Lab/intro-to-deep-learning/07-generative-adversarial-networks/readme.md

 As a result, GANs are notoriously hard to train.
 In addition to improving architectural patterns and expanding those patterns into new domains (image, text, video, audio...), many of the advancements in GAN research are related to creating more successful training regimes.

+**By the end of this section students should be able to:**

+* Describe the components of a GAN, specifically the generator and discriminator networks.
+* Describe the "adversarial" relationship between the two networks.
+* Implement and train GANs that create passable images for both the CIFAR-10 and MNIST datasets.
+* Apply best practices to their GAN's training regimen.
+* Study state of the art GANs on their own.

 ## Part 1: GANs on MNIST

 For our introduction to GANs, we're headed back to the trusty MNIST dataset.
 We're using MNIST for a variety of reasons.
 One major one is that GANs are complex and expensive to train so a simple dataset has advantages for all of us using commodity hardware.
 The small images, a single color channel, and a comparatively simple task allow us explore basic GAN architectures without getting lost in the complexities of state-of-the-art models.